-The park is an excellent spot for wildlife spotting and is home to water-loving animals like hippos and many more.
-Established in 1961, Lake Nakuru Park is listed as a UNESCO World Heritage Site.
-It is renowned for its incredibly vast flamingoes that turn the lake into pink colour.
-It is supposed to be the greatest bird spectacle in the world and is one of most the famous parks in Kenya.
+Established in 1961, Lake Nakuru Park is a UNESCO World Heritage Site.
+It is an excellent spot for wildlife spotting and is home to water-loving animals like hippos.
+The park is renowned for its incredibly vast flamingos, which turn the lake pink.
+It is supposed to be the greatest bird spectacle in the world and is one of the most famous parks in Kenya.

 The lake varies in size from five to 30 square kilometres depending on rainfall and is rich in birdlife; there are 400 resident species on the lake and in the surrounding national park.
 In addition to its 400 species of birds, Lake Nakuru National Park is home to 50+ mammal species and over 500 species of flora.
-Recently the park has gathered tourists more because of its leopard sightings and the rare Rothschild’s giraffe.
-The acacia and euphorbia forests are na ow haven for animals during the day, making Lake Nakuru an excellent wildlife destination in Kenya
+Recently, the park has gathered more tourists because of its leopard sightings and the rare Rothschild’s giraffe.
+The acacia and euphorbia forests are a haven for animals during the day, making Lake Nakuru an excellent wildlife destination in Kenya.

-Lake Nakuru is a shallow, alkaline lake.
-Lake Nakuru has been recognised as a conservation area as far back as 1957.
-It was declared a bird sanctuary in 1961, before being officially announced as a national park in 1968, extending its boundaries to cover a total area of 188 sq km.
+Lake Nakuru is a shallow, alkaline lake recognized as a conservation area since 1957.
+In 1961, it was declared a bird sanctuary, and in 1968, it was officially announced as a national park, extending its boundaries to cover a total area of 188 sq km.
 In 1977, endangered Rothschild’s giraffes were introduced from western Kenya to protect their population, and in 1984, it was designated as Kenya’s first rhino sanctuary.

-The lake itself, which lies at 1,754m (5,755ft) above sea level, became a wetland site of international importance under the Ramsar Convention in 1990, and, in 2011, was awarded Unesco World Heritage status, along with nearby Lake Bogoria and Lake Elementaita.
-It’s also internationally recognised as an Important Bird and Biodiversity Area (IBA), home to an estimated 450 bird species.
+The lake, which is 1,754m above sea level, became a wetland site of international importance under the Ramsar Convention in 1990.
+2011, it was awarded Unesco World Heritage status, along with nearby Lake Bogoria and Lake Elementaita.
+It’s also internationally recognized as an Important Bird and Biodiversity Area (IBA), home to 450 bird species.

-Up until 2012, Lake Nakuru was renowned for its vast flamingo population (sometimes exceeding 1.5 million), which covered the lake in a blanket of pink.
+Until 2012, Lake Nakuru was renowned for its vast flamingo population (sometimes exceeding 1.5 million), which covered the lake in a blanket of pink.
 Since 2012, rising water levels from heavy flooding have drastically reduced this phenomenon, shrinking the flamingos’ breeding and feeding grounds.
-More recently there have been promising signs of flamingos returning, which bodes well for the health of the park’s biodiversity and its tourism industry.
+More recently, there have been promising signs of flamingos returning, which bodes well for the park’s biodiversity and the tourism industry’s health.

 How to Reach Lake Nakuru National Park

-Getting from Nairobi to Nakuru by car is very straightforward – just follow the A104 road the whole way there.
+Getting from Nairobi to Nakuru by car is very straightforward—you follow the A104 road the whole way.
 From Nakuru town, the entrance to the national park is 4km to the south.
-If you’re coming from Maasai Mara National Reserve, it’s around a five-hour journey along a combination of tarmacked and gravel roads.
+If you’re coming from Maasai Mara National Reserve, it’s a five-hour journey on tarmacked and gravel roads.

-It’s also possible to fly from Nairobi to the Naishi airstrip at the southern end of Lake Nakuru National Park, which only takes half an hour – although this route doesn’t always operate, so it’s worth checking the schedules closer to the time of your visit if you intend to fly.
+It’s also possible to fly from Nairobi to the Naishi airstrip at the southern end of Lake Nakuru National Park, which takes only half an hour.
+However, this route doesn’t always operate, so it’s worth checking the schedules closer to your visit if you intend to fly.

 Top Things To Do In Lake Nakuru National Park